Prisma Browser for Mobile works with both Android and iOS devices. The

 issues typically affect internal websites, not public ones.
 Apple Certificate Requirements.

-enforcement point (EP) while SSL decryption is enabled is not
+Prisma Access while SSL decryption is enabled is not supported.

 Since the Prisma Browser provides network and CDSS, SSL issues (usually